-Recently, the City of Fargo has identified a section of 25th Street South, from 32nd Ave S to the bridge over Rose Creek, for reconstruction due to poor pavement conditions.
-To ensure this project incorporates all necessary transportation improvements, the City and Metro COG are seeking consultant services to carry out an updated review and analysis of future transportation needs along 25th Street South from 32nd Ave S to 64th Ave S in advance of the planned reconstruction.
+A portion of the corridor, from 32nd Avenue S to the bridge over Rose Coulee, has been identified for reconstruction in the next decade due to poor pavement conditions.
+To ensure this project incorporates all necessary transportation improvements, the City of Fargo and Metro COG are carrying out a review and analysis of future transportation needs along 25th Street South from 32nd Avenue S to 64th Avenue S in advance of the planned reconstruction.
 The study will address corridor issues, and identify any needs associated with existing and future bicycle and pedestrian facilities, safety, transit facilities, traffic control, traffic operations, intersection capacity and operations, roadway capacity, and aesthetics of the corridor itself and the context with adjacent land uses.
 This corridor study will analyze the current roadway cross section in light of the surrounding land uses with the potential to consider alternative approaches to reconstructing the roadway.

-This study should strike a balance between the need to move traffic between residential areas and employment/commercial areas throughout the region and the Go2030 goal of creating an Active Living transportation corridor along 25th Street S that serves all modes of traffic and enhances the neighborhood character of this part of Fargo.
+This study will seek to strike a balance between the need to move traffic between residential areas and employment/commercial areas throughout the region and the Go2030 goal of creating an Active Living transportation corridor along 25th Street S that serves all modes of traffic and enhances the neighborhood character of this part of Fargo.